ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     If done, SymDets will also be written out, containing the exact wavevector in the same format from the diagonalization.

+**HISTPARTENERGIES** [BinRange] [iNoBins]

+    This is a histogramming option.
+It is slow, so not for use unless the diagnostic is needed.
+It will histogram the diagonal hamiltonian matrix element for three types of particle.
+Two input values are needed.
+The first argument is a real value to give the width of the histogram bin.
+The second is the number of bins needed (integer).
+    Three histograms are produced: EVERYENERGYHIST - this is the histogram over all iterations of every particle in the system.
+ATTEMPTENERGYHIST - this is the histogram of the energy of all attempted spawned particles (including the ones which are successfully spawned).
+For this one, the contibution to the energy is actually 1/Prob of generating.
+    SPAWNENERGYHIST - this is the histogram of all successfully spawned particles.
+All these histograms are normalized to one before printing out.

 **AUTOCORR** [NoACDets(2)] [NoACDets(3)] [NoACDets(4)]
     This is a parallel FCIMC option.
 It will output the histogrammed occupation number for certain determinants every iteration.
 This is so that a seperate standalone ACF program can be used on it.